simone-zennaro/serverless-workshop-1/readme.md

 ![Bitbucket](images/authenticated.png)

 # Notes
-You have to follow the previous steps in the exact order, if something goes wrong and you want to recreate the user with the same email, you must go to the Cognito User Pool console --> Users and Groups, and disable/delete the user.
+All the steps must be followed in the correct order, in case something goes wrong and you want to recreate a user with the same email, you must go to the Cognito User Pool console --> Users and Groups, and disable/delete the user.
 We know, the UX is not the best one, but the PoC is built to start with the serverless framework, Cognito, Api-Gateway, Authorizer and Lambda.